The Unspoken Threat Nobody Wants to Acknowledge

 A seven-year longitudinal study tracked over 400 older adults with wearable devices measuring actual sedentary time and actual physical activity – no self-reporting bias [3].
 The finding was stark: increased sedentary behavior predicted neurodegeneration and cognitive decline regardless of physical activity levels.
 People who met exercise guidelines still experienced hippocampal shrinkage and cognitive decline if they spent too many uninterrupted hours sitting.

 Think of it like plant health.
 Watering a plant once a week intensely doesn’t substitute for consistent moisture throughout the week.
 Your brain needs what researchers call “movement snacking” – brief interruptions to stillness that maintain the metabolic state your neurons depend on.
+See our guide on microbreaks and how they restore focus for the practical mechanics of implementing this pattern.

 The Hippocampal Shrinkage Nobody Wants to Admit They’re Getting